-Sophie Naftalin is a solicitor in our police law department specialising in civil actions against the police.
+Sophie Naftalin is a partner in our police law department specialising in civil actions against the police and other public authorities.

 Sophie has expertise in all aspects of litigation relating to the criminal justice system and issues of human rights.
 She represents bereaved families in inquest proceedings arising out of state failings and has extensive experience in assisting clients in navigating their way through the police complaints process.